 There’s something about directorial debuts.
-Whatever be their backgrounds, it takes a lot of introspection to lock in a subject, find financiers, sell the story idea to the cast and crew among gazillion other hurdles.
-Going by these check points, Sunaina Bhatnagar‘s debut is gutsy as she chooses to base her debut on teenagers and a middle-aged woman.
-Bhatnagar’s Dear Maya comes with zero frills and the male characters remains at the periphery of insignificance.
+Whatever be their backgrounds, it takes a lot of introspection to lock in a subject, find financiers, and eventually sell the story idea to the cast and crew among gazillion other hurdles.
+Going by these checkpoints, Sunaina Bhatnagar‘s debut is gutsy as she chooses to base her debut on teenagers and a middle-aged woman.
+Bhatnagar’s Dear Maya comes with zero frills and the male characters remain at the periphery of insignificance.